France-ioi/bebras-modules/pemFioi/quickAlgo/README.md

 * `nextStep` : Hides the `>|` step button
 * `goToEnd` : Hides the `>|` "go to end" button

+### introMaxHeight

+Type : string, default `"33%"`

+Allows to change the max height the task intro can take in the "desktop" layout of the responsive interface.

 ### scrollbars

 Type : boolean, default `true`, or `false` if `maxInstructions <= 10`.